0xvashishth/mern-starter/README.md

 	- Show a single book
 	- Update a book
 	- Delete a book
-- Add following dependencies.
+- Add the following dependencies.
 Axios is a lightweight HTTP client based similar to a Fetch API.
 Axios is a promise-based async/await library for readable asynchronous code.
 We can easily integrate with React, and it is effortless to use in any front-end framework.
 	```
 	npm install --save react-router-dom
 	npm install --save axios
 	```
-- Make components and make ready the frontend part of the project saperately.
+- Make components and make ready the frontend part of the project separately.

-#### Now we will connect backend with frontend
+#### Now we will connect the backend with frontend

 - we need to install cors in our back-end (server-side) project. run `npm install cors` in backend project.
-- now start the `npm start` in frontend and `npm run app` in backaend.
+- now start the `npm start` in frontend and `npm run app` in the backend.
 It should Work!!